psolbach/cloudgraph/README.md

 cloudgraph
 ==========

-Cloudgraph is a minimal interface for Cloudwatch and Carbon/Graphite.
+Cloudgraph is a minimal interface for CloudWatch and Carbon/Graphite.
 Requires boto.

 ### Usage